Important Information about the 2026-2027 Application Cycle

 - Meet with the Office of International Student and Scholar Affairs (ISSA) to complete the process.

-- Participate in mandatory in-person International Student Orientation.
+- Participate in mandatory in-person International Student and Scholar Orientation.